AddamC/AddamC/README.md

 I really like watching videos related to Game Engine/Game development (HandMadeHero, The Cherno), Browser and OS development from Andreas Kling (some really hard and niche stuff to understand lol).

-Anyway, feel free to look some of my projects, even though they are a little outdated :)
+Anyway, feel free to look at some of my projects, even though they are a little outdated :)

 <!--